Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Find mentorship, Continuing Education and Transferable Skill Set Training to keep your skills in the game.
+- Find mentorship, Continuing Education, and Transferable Skill Set Enhancement to remain competitive.

 - Negativity should not be a part of any workplace.